Asgaros/asgaros-forum/readme.txt

 * Fixed: Display issues with some themes
 * Added: Sub-forum functionality
 * Added: Banning functionality
-* Added: Theme manager (thanks to Hisol)
+* Added: Theme manager functionality (thanks to Hisol)
-* Added: Text color picker
+* Added: Color picker for the text
-* Added: Background color picker
+* Added: Color picker for the background
 * Added: Missing translation strings
 * Changed: Administrators cant be set to forum-moderators anymore
-* Changed: Link subject of last post to the topic
+* Changed: Subject in last-post-view links to the topic
 * Changed: Minor design changes
 * Removed: Incomplete and outdated translation files
 * Performance improvements and code optimizations